 Quite expected, however, the biggest percentage of games – up to one-third of games in a season – will result in Home Win/Home win when it comes to Half-Time/Full-Time results, whereas Draw/Draw, Draw/Home Win and Away Win/Away Win take up almost identical take of 16%, 16% and 15%, respectively.

 A particularly interesting number of 41% relates to the games which were a draw at half time, so there lies a hidden value that is worth pursuing with betting on Half Time/Full Time.

 The biggest difference with Half Time/Full Time betting market in relation to the winner market – and the bigger complexity between the two – lies in the fact that here you are wagering on two separate results and that is an important feature that needs to be remembered.

 Theoretically speaking, this betting market should be more difficult to predict than the simple outright market, clever selections backed by knowledgeable insight can lead to significant success.
 Most of all when it comes to that elusive complete turnaround market.

-Understanding the league and the teams you wish to bet on at Half-Time/Full-Time market is essential and that is the first and foremost element a betting strategy for this market needs to contain.
+Understanding the league and the Football teams you wish to bet on at Half-Time/Full-Time market is essential and that is the first and foremost element a betting strategy for this market needs to contain.
 Doing thorough research will help you determine different elements that can lead to great success if you manage to recognise types of teams and types of games that will eventually fit the profile you are looking for in the

-Half Time/Full Time betting market:
+Half Time/Full Time Betting Market:

 - Early Scorers